 Q: What about summer terms?

 A: The only funding available in summer (July Aug Sept) is the GSCCG program.
 A separate summer application is available in June.
 Graduate or Professional students must be officially enrolled in at least one summer session, an Academic Student Employee (AI, Reader, TA, Community Teaching Fellow, Remedial Tutor/Tutor) or a GSR (at least 25% appointment).
-Fellowship is not considered employment for the summer grant.
+Fellowship or outside internships are not considered employment for the summer grant.

 Q: What is Filing Fee?